-Our DSL is Sharon Davies Learning Mentor and Sophie Hayes Headteacher.
-The DSL takes the lead responsibility for child protection and wider safeguarding.

-- During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-Out of school hours the DSL can be contacted via email or mobile as needed. - When the DSL is absent, the deputies -(see list above) will act as cover. (for example, during out-of-hours/out-of-term activities).
+- Our DSL is Sharon Davies (learning mentor) and Sophie Hayes (Headteacher).
+The DSL takes the lead responsibility for child protection and wider safeguarding (including online safety and understanding the filtering and monitoring systems in place) - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+Out of school hours the DSL can be contacted via email or mobile as needed. - When the DSL is absent, the deputies -(see list above) will act as cover. (for example, during out-of-hours/out-of-term activities). - If the DSL and deputy are not available, Mrs Lohn (office manager) will act as cover (for example, during out-of-hours/out-of-term activities).